uchicago-econ-io/.github/profile/README.md

 **The [Kenneth C. Griffin Applied Economic Incubator](https://econincubator.uchicago.edu/)** GitHub repository is a collaborative platform designed to share tools and frameworks that advance applied economic research in Industrial Organization.

-This repository features code and data associated with the following topics:
+This repository features code associated with the following topics:

 **Antitrust**